 For those of you who haven’t heard of KiK, allow us to tell you a little bit about it and why your children should not use it.

-It is for these reasons why iKydz consider this App to be dangerous and has been added to our blocklist which is available to all iKydz users.
+It is for these reasons why iKydz consider this app to be dangerous and has been added to our filter list which is available to all iKydz users.

 These messenger Apps can come with an element of protection however there is no form of total parental control.
 For example, on Facebook, a parent can add their children as a friend and monitor who they make friends with.
 At least this way, a parent can have open communication with their children should they suspect anyone that has made friends with their child.

 On Kik, a user can block another user.
 But what is stopping a blocked account holder from creating another fake account and targeting that same child over and over again?
 The sound of a tumbleweed would probably fit in nicely as an answer to that question.

 Alternatively, you as a parent can take action and live in a world where you can protect your children.
 Become an iKydz user today and you can immediately block dangerous Apps such as Kik.
 One of many functions available to parents using iKydz.

 It is the Ultimate Digital Parenting Tool that gives total parental control on children’s Internet devices. iKydz will continue to monitor the Internet for dangerous apps so we can keep parents informed, our filter list up-to-date and keep children safe while online.
 We are always here to help!